Best Route Planning Software For Delivery Businesses in 2026

 Onfleet bills itself as a “complete toolkit for last mile delivery”.
 They offer the full set of features you’d hope to find in delivery management software, as well as an automatic driver assignment feature that makes it a good option for on-demand courier businesses.
 There’s also a live chat option inside the driver app, which dispatchers and drivers love.

-Unfortunately Onfleet’s route planning functions are very difficult to use.
+Onfleet’s route planning functions are powerful, but also difficult to use.
 The interface doesn’t show actual routes, just a collection of pins; and there’s no color coding, so users can’t tell one route from another.
 Combined with the lack of metrics, this made it impossible for us to tell how good Onfleet’s routes actually were.
 The lack of a timeline view also makes it difficult for dispatchers to monitor progress in real time.

-Onfleet has a fuller feature set than Routific or Circuit, including barcode scanning.
-But the steep learning curve, combined with its high cost, make Onfleet more suitable for mid-market to enterprise-level companies.
+Onfleet does have excellent analytics and some unique features like ID verification for regulated deliveries like alcohol or cannabis.
+But overall the steep learning curve, combined with its high cost, make Onfleet more suitable for mid-market to enterprise-level companies.

 Route quality: Onfleet doesn’t show data on route length or indicate actual routes, so there’s no way to tell.